test-scenarios/boost_beast_websocket_echo/README.md

 to:
 * Ensure that the asynchronous operation is initiated correctly.
 * ensure that the correct _Completion Handler_ is manufactured.
-* Ensure that the correct type is returned to the user
+* Ensure that the correct type is returned to the user.

 For example, the Completion Handler produced by the Completion Token `asio::use_awaitable`, actually invokes code to resume the current coroutine.